Sean Williams (cricketer): International career

 He was expected to be called up at the time of the players' strike in April 2004.
 Almost a year later, and with just one first-class match, he was drafted into the Zimbabwe squad to tour South Africa.

-This turned out to be true when he turned down a central contract the following month, opting to look for a more settled career overseas, although he again changed his mind, returning to play for Zimbabwe three months later.
+He turned down a central contract the following month, opting to look for a more settled career overseas, although he again changed his mind, returning to play for Zimbabwe three months later.
 Dogged by injuries, the on-off farrago resurfaced in 2008 when he again quit for a contract in South Africa, only to return weeks later.

 He scored 178 for a Zimbabwe XI against Ireland in the ICC Intercontinental Cup in 2010–11.

 He was ruled out of the Cricket World Cup 2011 due to a fractured thumb.

 In 2013, in second Test at Roseau, he made his Test debut against West Indies, scoring 31 and 6.

-In September 2013, he made himself unavailable to play the first Test against Pakistan because of the payments issue and was satisfied with an offer made to him and was committed to the country in future.
+In September 2013, he made himself unavailable for the first Test against Pakistan because of the payments issue and was satisfied with an offer made to him and was committed to the country in future.

 On 19 February 2015, he scored an unbeaten 76 runs in the Cricket World Cup against the United Arab Emirates.
 When he came to the crease, Zimbabwe was in deep trouble on 177/5.
 But finally he guided the team to victory with 76 runs off 65 balls with 7 fours and one six.

 He scored his first Test century in his third Test.
 Playing against New Zealand at Bulawayo in July 2016, he batted at number eight in the second innings and scored 119 off 148 balls.
 His first century was the fastest ever by any Zimbabwean in Test Cricket.
 In April 2019, in the ODI series against the United Arab Emirates, Williams scored the fastest century for a Zimbabwe batsman in an ODI match, doing so from 75 balls.

 In January 2020 Williams played his first Test series as Zimbabwe Captain in a two match home series against Sri Lanka.
 He made his second Test century in the second Test match, making 107 before being bowled by Dhananjaya De Silva in a drawn match, Zimbabwe's first home draw since 2017.
 Sri Lanka won the series 1-0.